How do I use Clinicaltrials.gov?

 clinicaltrials.gov

 Clinicaltrials.gov is a website sponsored by the U.S. government.
-It lists almost all of the current clinical trials both in the United States and abroad.
+It lists almost all clinical trials both inside and outside of the United States.

 To search the list of clinical trials you can participate in, go to the homepage's "Find a study" section: